levirogalla/donna-cli/README.md

 ## Configuration

+## Configuration

 Donna stores its configuration in `~/.config/donna/config.toml`.

 ## Design Philosophy

 - Never cause breaking changes to projects indirectly
 - Never make users reliant on the tool - it's an extension of the OS file system
-- Projects can still be managed via Finder, Explorer, etc.
+- Projects can still be managed via Finder, Explorer, or other file managers
-- Never delete files, always use system trash
+- Never delete files - always use system trash when available

 ## Contributing